taubman33/react-router/README.md

 > - **Route** - a component that connects a certain `path` in the URL with the relevant component to `render` at that location (similar to Angular ui-router's `ui-view` or erb's `yield`)

-Now let's customize this structure to provide a link to our current component `SearchContainer`:
+Now let's customize this structure to provide a link to our current component `SearchContainer`...
 ```js
 render() {
   return (